RuiqingDing/SPSSOT/README.md

 ### E. Unmatched Features

-In *SPSSOT*, we filter out the shared features of two domains (listed in **Table I**) and adopt a domain-shared feature generator $\mathcal{G}$.
-However, both datasets have their own private features, which are enumerated in **Table XI**.
+In *SPSSOT*, we use only the features shared by two domains (listed in **Table I**) with a domain-shared feature generator $\mathcal{G}$.
+Here, we list the (unmatched) private features of two datsets in **Table XI**.
 Considering that our task is a transfer learning setting, we discuss the private features for the target domain and source domain separately.

 ![private faetures](./figures/E.tableXI.png)